Briarcliffe Acres, South Carolina: History

 At this time, all the homes in Briarcliffe—except for the van Burens, who lived across the road from the central lake, and Elizabeth Patterson, whose home was on what is now Middle Gate Road—were clustered along what is now North Gate Road.
 Two developments, one small and one huge, changed Briarcliffe in ways that remain to this day.

 The first was the Poster family itself, which when moving in included a seven-year-old and a four-year-old and who were soon joined by a newborn.
 This changed the tenor of Briarcliffe by moving it from a retirement community to a third (less-expensive) alternative to the Pine Lakes and Dunes sections, all of which offered a place to rear a family close to, but not in, the increasing tawdriness of Myrtle Beach itself.

 The second was the financial impact of the government's intervention with the insurance companies after Hurricane Hazel.
 The companies had wanted to declare the damage "high water", which was not covered; Poster convinced the authorities that the damage had been caused by "wind-driven water", which was covered.
 This changed the whole of Myrtle Beach, as payment of claims allowed small rooming houses to be replaced by motels.
 This impacted the whole of coastal South Carolina, including Briarcliffe.

 At the same time, the United States Air Force had decided to deal with the Myrtle Beach Air Force Base by treating it as a sort of reward to which people could be assigned if they deserved a vacation, or a punishment for those whose careers were at an end.

 Many people in both groups chose Briarcliffe as a place in which to build or buy, ranging from Air Force heroes (such as Col. Francis ["Gabby"] Gabreski, the first pilot to be an "ace" in two wars) to investors, artists and simple families.
 The boom in Myrtle Beach led to a boom in Briarcliffe, and soon a community once associated with raccoons and deer became a residential destination.

 Among the significant people in this new wave must be remembered Rolf Bierens, another Dutchman who—having retired from General Motors thanks to his involvement in the design of their automatic transmission—first built his home with his own hands and then the first cabana.
 Increasingly, other residents brought histories, such as the then-industrialist Krampf, button-manufacturer Schwanda and developer Passow.

 Briarcliffe Acres is still a place of lakes, pine and scrub-oak forests and wild animals.
 Although the surrounding Grand Strand area has changed and been developed, Briarcliffe Acres remains much like it was in the 1960s.

 Demographics

 2020 census

 As of the 2020 United States census, there were 479 people, 201 households, and 136 families residing in the town.

+A 2022 U.S. Census American Community Survey showed that Briarcliffe Acres has a mean household income of $134,375.
+MSN.com named the city fourth richest in South Carolina in 2024, and Forbes said it was sixth richest in 2023.